 • The people you owe decide you do not meet the terms you agreed to

-You get a warning letter (default notice) if this happens.
-The account defaults around 14 days later.
+• You get a warning letter about this, called a 'default notice'.
+The account defaults around 14 days later

 For other debt types: